abbas-taher/scala-eclipse-spark-hortonwork-project-setup/README.md

  5- From the Spark Examples copy and paste the whole content of SparkPageRank.scala code into your newly created Object.

- 6- Delete the line "package org.apache.spark.examples" because you already created your own package com.scala-proj.
+ 6- Delete the line "package org.apache.spark.examples" because you already created your own package com.scalaproj.

 ![New Project](/images/img-1.jpg?raw=true "New Project")